 83535-05 PROCEDURE COMPLETION

 This procedure will be closed upon satisfactory inspection results verifying that an adequate program exists, and processes are in place to control and assess internal exposure.
-The inspection must demonstrate the program can be inspected under the .
+The inspection must demonstrate the program can be inspected under the Reactor Oversight Process.

 END